 Are Video Games an Outlet for Anxiety?

 Video games can be a fun escape from real life because they place you in a different world where you can focus your skills and energy.
+Moreover, they work to increase your concentration level.
 Some people play video games as a way to socialize with their friends or relax after a long work week.
 For people that struggle with issues like anxiety disorder, their need to play video games can sometimes become problematic.

 Playing a game can be a useful way to relieve stress because it can take your mind away from the things you are worried about.
 Unfortunately, for people with severe anxiety, video games can create an adrenaline rush that can aggravate their symptoms.
 Even though video games can also cause a dopamine release they generally trigger the internal alarm system that drives anxiety in people that are vulnerable.